-The School of Education Graduate Research Scholars (Ed-GRS) Program is a community of graduate students from diverse socio-economic and cultural backgrounds receiving the Advanced Opportunity Fellowship in the School of Education.
-In addition to a stipend, tuition, and health care benefits, the program strives to assist our fellows with first-year transition, community building, and professional development.
+The School of Education Graduate Research Scholars (Ed-GRS) Program (housed within the School of Education’s Office of Equity, Diversity, and Inclusion) is a community of graduate students from diverse socio-economic and cultural backgrounds receiving the Advanced Opportunity Fellowship in the School of Education.
+In addition to a stipend, tuition, and health care benefits, the program offers assistance to our fellows with their first-year transition, community building, and professional development.

 - Tuition remission